d4l3k/cs540-project/paper.md

 One common solution to black box optimization is to train a model on top of all the sampled points and then minimize over the model to pick the next point.
 At each step our implementation trains a set of gradient boosted decision trees using the CatBoost library [@CatBoost].
-To find the global minimium of the model we pick 100 random points within the search space and then use L-BFGS-B [@byrd1995limited] to find the local minimum.
+To find the global minimum of the model we pick 100 random points within the search space and then use L-BFGS-B [@byrd1995limited] to find the local minimum.
 We use the best of those 100 local minima as the next search point.

 We test two versions of this model.
-The first has just the model parameters we're interested in, and the second additionally has the iteration number.
+The first has just the model parameters we are interested in, and the second additionally has the iteration number.
 Adding the iteration number provides a limited way to model the changing hidden state.